ppfeufer/nextcloud-contacts-to-gequdio/README.md

   ```bash
   git clone https://github.com/ppfeufer/nextcloud-contacts-to-gequdio.git
   ```
-- Ensure you have Python 3.x installed on your system.
+- Ensure you have Python 3.10 or higher installed on your system.
 - Create a virtual environment and activate it:
   ```bash
   python3 -m venv venv